Film and TelevisionFind a programme

 This research degree is also available via distance learning.

 |Part-time study available||Yes|

-The Department of Film and Television offers supervisory expertise in a wide range of subject areas, including British cinema, classic Hollywood, television drama, comedy, animation and documentary.
+The Department of Film and Television offers supervisory expertise in a wide range of subject areas, including classical Hollywood cinema, British cinema, television drama, comedy, animation and documentary.
 The department has particular strengths in historical research, audience studies, film theory and aesthetics, and offers the opportunity for practice-based research as well as the traditional written dissertation.
 Where research proposals span various disciplines, a supervisory team can be assembled across departments and faculties to meet the needs of the project.

 - UK/EU: full-time

 - UK/EU: part-time

 - Overseas: full-time